mebobby2/rumbl/README.md

 For example, in your page_controller_test, we called our controller with get conn, "/" rather than calling the index action on our controller directly.
 This practice gives us the right level of isolation because we’re using the controller the same way Phoenix does.

+## web/static/assets

+We put everything in assets that doesn’t need to be transformed by Brunch.
+The build tool will simply copy those assets just as they are to priv/static, where they’ll be served by Phoenix.Static in our endpoint.

+## web/static/js

+Phoenix wraps the contents for each JavaScript file you add to web/static/js in a function and collects them into priv/static/js/app.js.
+That’s the file loaded by browsers at the end of web/templates/layout.html.eex when we call static_path(@conn, "/js/app.js").

+Since each file is wrapped in a function, it won’t be automatically executed by browsers unless you explicitly import it in your app.js file.
+In this way, the app.js file is like a manifest.
+It’s where you import and wire up your JavaScript dependencies.

 # Upto
 page 360
 Part 2 - Writing Interactive and Maintainable Applications